-16. Safer Working Practice
+17. Safer Working Practice

-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the code of conduct.
-Helpful guidance (updated in February 2022 and supported by the DfE) can be found on the Safer Recruitment Consortium website Home (saferrecruitmentconsortium.org) - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff behaviour policy, Acceptable Use/online safety policies, and Social Media..
+All members of staff are required to work within our clear guidelines on safer working practice as outlined in the code of conduct.
+Helpful guidance (updated in February 2022 and supported by the DfE) can be found on the Safer Recruitment Consortium website Home (saferrecruitmentconsortium.org)

+- Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national quidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff behaviour policy, Online safety policies, and Social Media.

-17. Staff Supervision and Support
+18. Staff Supervision and Support

-- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - Wel will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children. - All staff are supported by the DSL in their safeguarding role. - o All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
-For example SAS or Islington HR support services Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly. - We will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2021..
+- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare.

+Tetherdown will provide appropriate supervision and support for all members of staff to ensure that:

+- All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children. - All staff are supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+For example SAS or Islington HR support services Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly. - We will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) Updated January 2024 - Tetherdown recognises that our DSL needs and benefits from professional supervision.
+This is provided on a half-term basis by an outside provider.

-18. Online safety
+19. Online safety